-Freezing weather can lead to stir-crazy kids (and parents), so we've pulled together a list of more than 25 great winter day trip ideas for New Jersey families.
+Freezing weather can lead to stir-crazy kids (and parents), so we've pulled together a list of 20 great winter day trip ideas for New Jersey families.

 Have a blast snow tubing at Mountain Creek.
 Photo courtesy of Mountain Creek

-This ever-popular ski spot is busy on holiday weekends for good reason: it offers the best and closest ski experience for New Jersey families.
+This ever-popular ski spot is busy on holiday weekends for good reason: It offers the best nearby ski experience for New Jersey families.
 With 46 runs, snow tubing, and a vertical drop of 1,000 feet, this mountain has something for everyone.
-Multiple snow pass options may make your visits more cost-effective if you plan to go more than once.
+Consider purchasing a Snow Pass if you plan to go more than once.

 Go wolf-watching and learn all about these beautiful creatures at the Lakota Wolf Preserve.
 Photo courtesy of the preserve

 4. Lakota Wolf Preserve – Columbia